 Incorporating modern systems into your restaurant business will increase your profits dramatically.
-If you’re unorganized, lose receipts and have a desk cluttered with paperwork, you may be throwing money out the window.
-A restaurant management system will help you keep track of sales, manage employees, and create a rewards program or mailing list for your customers – and that’s just for starters.
+If you’re disorganized, lose receipts and have a desk cluttered with paperwork, you may be throwing money out the window.
+A restaurant management system will help you keep track of sales, manage employees and create a rewards program or mailing list for your customers – and that’s just the beginning.

-As previously noted, food waste costs restaurants a ton of money.
+Again, food waste costs restaurants a ton of money.
 Restaurant inventory software will let you track every ingredient you use, whether it’s a teaspoon of spices, a diced carrot or an egg.
-With inventory software, you can also keep a watchful eye out for expiration dates so your bread doesn’t get moldy and your milk doesn’t spoil.
+With inventory software, you can also keep an eye on expiration dates so that your bread doesn’t get moldy and your milk doesn’t spoil.

 4. Market your restaurant.

-One of the best ways to grow your audience and increase profits is through marketing.
+One of the best ways to attract customers to your restaurant and increase profits is through marketing.
 There are so many marketing techniques that can help you expand your business and attract the attention of customers you previously couldn’t reach.

 If you want to increase your restaurant patronage and keep your regulars coming back, form a relationship with them.
-Social media is a virtually free marketing platform where you can interact with customers and grow your brand.
+Social media marketing is a virtually free way to interact with customers and grow your brand.
 Utilize social media management apps that allow you to schedule when a post will go live and give you insight on the perfect time to upload your #foodpics so you can reach the largest audience.